Tamerb86/stylora/RAILWAY_ENV_VARS.md

 ## 📋 Required Environment Variables

-### ✅ Already Configured in Manus (Auto-injected)
+### ✅ Already Configured in Stylora (Auto-injected)
-These variables are automatically provided by Manus platform:
+These variables are automatically provided by Stylora platform:

 ```
 BUILT_IN_FORGE_API_KEY